 This quarterly report uses data collected under the National Aged Care Mandatory Quality Indicator Program Manual 3.0.
-In this quarter, 92% of services that claimed Australian Government subsidies for delivering care provided QI data, less than the previous quarter (97%).
+In this quarter, 94% of services that claimed Australian Government subsidies for delivering care provided QI data, an increase compared to the previous quarter.